aces/Loris/modules/conflict_resolver/conflict_resolver.md

-1- Access the Coflict-resolver module under 'Clinical Tab' if the user has permission
+1- Access the Conflict-resolver module under 'Clinical Tab' if the user has permission

 2- Click on 'Clear Form' to remove any previously entered parameters